WebFiori/docs/sessions-management.md

 ### Setting the Value of The Constant `WF_SESSION_STORAGE`

-Inside the class `GlobalConstants`, there exist a place at which the constant is defined.
+Inside the class `[APP_DIR]\config\Env`, there exist a place at which the constant is defined.
 If it does not exist, simply define it as follows:
 ``` php
 define('WF_SESSION_STORAGE', '\webfiori\framework\session\DatabaseSessionStorage');
 ```